Mental Health Awareness

 Take Care Of Your Mental Health

 Your mental health begins with you.
-When you make an effort to understand yourself, your mental health will inevitably improve.
-And one way you can do this is to start going to therapy.
+When you make an effort to understand yourself and grow, your mental health will inevitably improve.
+One way you can do this is to start going to therapy.
 Finding a therapist is a great way to better your mental health.
 Whether you see a therapist in your local area or choose to work with an online therapist here at BetterHelp, you matter.
-That's the theme of mental health awareness month is to take care of you.
+That's the theme of mental health awareness month: taking care of you.
 You want to live a life where you are nurturing yourself physically and emotionally.
 Therapy is an excellent place to learn about self-care and start implementing ways to take care of yourself in your life.
 Caring about your mental health might not come easily to you, but it's possible.
 Start by making the first step and contacting a therapist.
 You deserve to be well.